btfcal/thefuture.build/content/guide/freeventures.md

   - Skillset for the relevant field/past experience in the industry
   - Founding team dynamics and story

   These aren’t hard and fast rules that make or break a team’s selection but are important to consider when evaluating the founding team.
-I personally believe there are no certain traits that make you a better founder or that certain people are innately better founders.
-I**t really depends on the context, ideas, and execution that allow certain founders to differentiate their start-ups from others.**
+I personally believe there are no certain traits that make you a better founder or that certain people are innately better founders. **It really depends on the context, ideas, and execution that allow certain founders to differentiate their start-ups from others.**

 ## Behind-the-Scenes